kimushun1101/ros2-aliases/README.md

 ## Environment variables

-- `setenvfile` sets environment variables.
+- `setenvfile` sets environment variables with a file.
 This function can also take an env file as an argument.
     | Environment variable | Description |
     | --- | --- |
     | `ROS_DISTRO` | humble, Iron, Jazzy, etc. |